Manohar-Kommi/Event_Driven_Data_pipeline/README.md

 - aws_script.py: General setup tasks for AWS resources.
 - create_step_function.py: Script to create and configure AWS Step Functions, defining the workflow of your processing pipeline.
 - Creation_dynamodb_table.py: Script to create and configure DynamoDB tables required for storing processed data.
-- deploy_processing_lambda.py: Script to package, deploy, and configure AWS Lambda functions that process incoming data.
+- deploy_processing_lambda.py: Script to package, deploy, and configure AWS Lambda functions that process s3 data to Dynamodb.
-- lambda.py: Core logic of the Lambda function that processes the data.
+- deploy_lambda_function.py: Script to package, deploy and configure AWS Lambda function that process raw JSON data to s3.
-- lambda_function.py: Entry point for the Lambda function.
+- lambda_function.py: Entry point for the Lambda function to store data to s3.
-- lambda_processing.py: Additional processing logic to handle specific tasks within the Lambda function.
+- lambda_processing.py: Processing Logic to Handle the transfering of data from s3 to Dynamodb.
-- payload.json: Sample payload to simulate triggering of the Step Function.
+- payload.json: Sample payload to simulate triggering of the Step Function and Lambda Processing Function.
 - sample_user_action_data.json: Sample data representing user actions, used for testing the pipeline.
 - trigger_step_function.py: Script to manually trigger the Step Function using the sample payload.
 - trigger_lambda_alarm.py: Script to set up CloudWatch alarms for monitoring Lambda functions and triggering notifications on errors or performance issues.

 ## Setup and Deployment Instructions

+### 1. Setting AWS Environment

+The first step is to create aws environment in the working machine.
+Setup a user in the IAM and get the user Access key and Security Key

+Run The Following Command :

+ python3 aws_script.py

+ This will makesure that you have created AWS work ready environment and tells that you can succesfully access s3 bucket.

-### 1. Create S3 Buckets
+### 2. Create S3 Buckets

-The first step is to create S3 buckets where data and Lambda deployment packages will be stored.
+The next step is to create S3 buckets where data and Lambda deployment packages will be stored.
 Use the AWS CLI to create a new bucket:

-bash
-aws s3 mb s3://your-bucket-name
+Run The Following Command :

+python3 Creation_of_s3.py

 Replace your-bucket-name with a unique name for your bucket.
 S3 will be used for storing data input/output and Lambda deployment artifacts.

-### 2. Create IAM Roles
+### 3. Create IAM Roles

 AWS Lambda functions and Step Functions require IAM roles with specific permissions.
 Create a role with the following policies: